cameliaaaa/wordpress-petshow/README.md

 -	Then go to the settings and activate the visits and enable data record on different search engine
 -	Then go to the overview can see the hits and visits and the IP address of all the visitors also show which page they visit

-Plugin chosen
+(Plugin chosen)
+Image optimize plugin:
--	Image optimize plugin: it will improve the overall quality of the image used in the website to make it more attractive to readers
+- it will improve the overall quality of the image used in the website to make it more attractive to readers (Plugin chosen):
-Plugin chosen:
+Popular post plugin:
--	Popular post plugin: it is for design of the website.
+- it is for design of the website.
--	Display the most popular articles to new users to help attract more new visitors to the website Plugin chosen
+-	Display the most popular articles to new users to help attract more new visitors to the website (Plugin chosen)
--	Cache management plugin
+Cache management plugin
 -	Ensure the web pages can be loaded faster each time a visitor request to visit your page
 -	It will ensure the visitor can visit your page easily and will not waste to much time to load your pages
 -	It will help to keep the current visitors and improve the viewing experience of the new visitors